Research output per year

-Knitted textile design, knitwear design, knitwear related to body size/body shape, 3D body shape, changing body shape in ageing, clothing and ageing, clothing and larger body shape/size, slow textiles, encouraging longevity of clothing, textiles as a medium for education.
+(This is not an exhaustive list but encompasses many of my interests) Knitted textile design, knitwear design, 3d knitting, wholegarment knitting, 3d print knitting, knitwear related to body size/body shape, 3D body shape, changing body shape in ageing, clothing and ageing, clothing and larger body shape/size, slow textiles, encouraging longevity of clothing, textiles as a medium for education, fibres and yarns, sustainable textile design, sustainable knitwear design, sustainable clothing practises

 My own experience and continuing practise underlies my teaching.
 I consider the making process to be part of the design journey, and that with a high level of technical skill a more comprehensive approach to design can be achieved.